 Time and Remains – of Palestine

-That still remains (Part I) probes the now historic Palestinian presence in much of Israel and reflects on the sense of ‘Nakba’; documenting the remains of some of the 400 or so villages that were depopulated and then demolished as a consequence of the 1948 war, and later conflicts.
+Part I probes the now historic Palestinian presence in much of Israel and reflects on the sense of ‘Nakba’ (Catastrophe); documenting the remains of some of the 400 or so villages that were depopulated and then largely demolished as a consequence of the 1948 war, and later conflicts.
 Each picture records the location of a former Palestinian village or town; accompanying captions present brief village histories, recording the occasion and consequence of conquest.
-The name and district given is that current during the mandate period.
-Though the landscape is now renamed and reinterpreted these now historical places remain pertinent in the consciousness of the diaspora.
+The name and district given is that current during the period of the British mandate, which was much the same as during the Ottoman period.
+Though the landscape is now renamed and reinterpreted these now historical places remain pertinent in the consciousness of their diaspora.

 Time and Remains – of Palestine is published by Kehrer Verlag (March 2016) with an introduction by Raja Shehadeh (192 pages, 30 x 24cm, 95 colour plates).